refinedev/refine/documentation/docs/core/providers/live-provider/index.md

 ## Publish Events from Hooks

-**refine** publishes these events in the hooks.
+**Refine** publishes these events in the hooks.
 Let's see the usage of hooks and what kind of events are published:

 ### `useCreate`